juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 thats why a File Server is the best option, with fast 10G ethernet that allows a max speed of 1200MB/s.

 Windows File server requires constant defrag.
-Linux HFS+ could be interesting if only using Linux & OSX, seems to have less issues than ExFAT in Linuxm, also Linux HFS+ is the fastest.
+Linux HFS+ could be interesting if only using Linux & OSX, seems to have less issues than ExFAT in Linuxm, also Linux HFS+ is  faster.
-ExFAT is  Not recommended, unless is an emergency, or a small drive, Not a 2TB or larger.
+ExFAT is Not recommended, unless its an emergency, or a small drive, Not a 2TB or larger.
 Ext4v2 good for linux 20.x.

 Seems that having an External USB3.0 drive is Not a good option if need 3 operating systems.